umarcor/osvb/doc/apis/runner.rst

 * :web:`Test Anything Protocol <testanything.org/>`

-  * :ghrepo:`python-tap/tappy`: a set of tools for working with the TAP in Python.
+  * :gh:`python-tap/tappy`: a set of tools for working with the TAP in Python.

-* :ghrepo:`FuseSoc Verification Automation (fsva) <m-kru/fsva>` is an HDL testbench runner based on :awesome:`FuseSoc <fusesoc>`.
+* :gh:`FuseSoc Verification Automation (fsva) <m-kru/fsva>` is an HDL testbench runner based on :awesome:`FuseSoc <fusesoc>`.
   It fetches targets named with certain patterns in ``.core`` files; which can be executed in parallel; stdout/stderr are captured and parsed.